Real-time radio-frequency spectrum analysis reveals a bug signal hiding within other signals.

 Have a Question About TSCM?

-If you have any questions about the Spectrum Analysis or the TSCM services provided by Murray Associates, simply fill out the form below, or call us from a safe area and phone.
+If you have any questions about the Spectrum Analysis or the TSCM consulting services provided by Murray Associates, simply fill out the form below, or call us from a safe area and phone.

 If you think you are under active electronic surveillance, or believe you have discovered a bug or covert video camera, go to our Emergency TSCM page.
 The procedural checklist there will tell you exactly what you need to do next.